cvzwkk/portal/assets/docs/universe/equations/Heat-Energy/Nuclear/implosion/implosion-based_fission_process.md

 2. Beryllium borohydride: Another complex hydride that has been studied for its potential to store large amounts of hydrogen.
 It has been found to have a hydrogen storage capacity of up to 18 weight percent.
 However, beryllium is an expensive and toxic element, which limits its practical use.

+Beryllium borohydride (Be(BH4)2) is a complex hydride that has been studied for its potential as a hydrogen storage material.
+It has a theoretical hydrogen storage capacity of 18.2 weight percent, which is higher than that of many other hydrides.
+However, beryllium is a highly reactive and toxic element, which makes it difficult and dangerous to handle.

+Furthermore, beryllium borohydride is unstable and has a high decomposition temperature of around 400°C, which makes it difficult to release hydrogen under mild conditions.
+Thus, the hydrogen release process requires high temperatures and pressure, which can limit its practical applications.

+Despite these challenges, researchers are studying beryllium borohydride to understand its hydrogen storage properties and improve its performance.
+Studies have shown that adding transition metal catalysts, such as titanium and zirconium, can reduce the decomposition temperature and improve the kinetics of the hydrogen release reaction.

+However, the high toxicity and reactiveness of beryllium make it difficult to handle, and therefore, further research is needed to explore safer alternatives for hydrogen storage applications.
+Other complex hydrides, such as lithium borohydride and sodium borohydride, have been found to have promising hydrogen storage properties and are being investigated as potential alternatives to beryllium borohydride.

 ---

 4. Sodium alanate: This is not a borohydride compound, but rather a derivative of it.
 Sodium alanate has been found to have a high hydrogen storage capacity of up to 6 weight percent, making it a potential candidate for hydrogen fuel cells.